FacundoRinon/streaver-challenge-facundorinon/assumptions.md

 - The first assumption was that both the frontend and backend were expected to coexist within the same Next.js project, taking advantage of the framework’s capabilities.

+- I assume that the application should initialize on the `/posts` page; therefore, the `/` route only redirects to the posts page.

+- I ran tests using SWR to ensure that the site re-executed requests once the internet connection was restored, using the browser dev tools.
+With them, I forced the disconnection through the Network tab.

 - From a design perspective, I decided to display posts as smaller cards on the main listing page.
 Each card allows navigation to a detail page where the full post can be read.

 - From an architectural standpoint, I opted to use a simple and modular one, while allowing for simulated scalability by creating post-related folders inside app/api, components, and lib.
 This decision aims to keep responsibilities clear without adding unnecessary complexity.